Helpful Tips for sourdough bread

 Your starter must be rising in the jar, as this is how you’ll know it’s ready to use.
 If it is just bubbly but not rising, you need to feed it until it starts to rise in the jar.
-Then it’s ready to rise your bread.
-Take 1/4 cup of the starter you have, (don’t use more than this) and 1/2 cup water and 1/2 cup flour.
-Stir all this together and leave on the counter for 8 to 12 hours and feed it again every 8 to 12 hours until really bubbly.
+Then it’s ready to raise your bread.
+Find a warm spot where your starter can thrive.
+Take 1/4 cup of your starter (don’t use more than this), and 1/2 cup water, and 1/2 cup flour.
+Stir all this together and leave on the counter for 4 to 8 hours and feed it again every 4 to 8 hours until really bubbly.
 Then it will be ready to make bread.
-A sourdough starter is like a pet and you have to feed it and make it strong and then it will rise your bread much better Check out this article for more info: How to Care For Your Sourdough Starter
+A sourdough starter is like a pet and you have to feed it and make it strong.
+Then it will raise your bread much better.
+Check out this article for more info: How to Care For Your Sourdough Starter

 What is the brown liquid on top of my starter?

-You should feed your starter twice a day, every 8- 12 hours if it's on the counter.
+You should feed your starter twice a day, every 4 - 8 hours if it's on the counter.
 If you are storing your sourdough starter in the refrigerator, you should feed it at least once a week.
 If you forget to feed it, take it out of the fridge and feed it once in the morning and once at night for a few days to revive it.
-It should then be strong and ready to use again to rise your bread.
+It should then be strong and ready to use again to raise your bread.

 You can use almost any type of water to feed your starter, although filtered or purified water works the best.
 I've even used tap water but some bakers say this is not the best.
 Spring water with minerals is my preferred choice.
 Fermentation loves minerals and will help with the end product.

-My two favorite salts to use are finely ground Celtic Sea Salt, or Himalayan Salt is wonderful too.
+My two favorite salts to use are finely ground Celtic Sea Salt and Himalayan Salt.
 I think salt with minerals is important, but almost any salt will work.
 I just think that since my body and cultures love salts with minerals, I should give my bread the very best I can find.

 Let's say you wanted to make THREE cups of starter to make several batches of bread.
 By combining 1 cup of starter, 1 cup of flour, and 1 cup of water you will make 3 cups of starter.
 It's very important to NOT use more starter than flour and water.
 Use a ratio of 1-1-1.